Why homemade cerelac for babies when instant ready-made baby foods are available?

 It is best to exclusively breastfeed babies up to 6 months for it is a natural way to nourish a healthy baby.

 Homemade cerelac can be given to babies below 10 months and above 6 months by excluding the dry fruits.
 Also it will be best if cereals and grains the baby is not introduced to are excluded to rule out the chances of allergy.

 For babies above 10 months you can include all the ingredients mentioned in the list but do follow the 3 day golden rule while giving this for porridge for the first time.

 For babies above one year you can use milk and for babies below one year you can use water to make this porridge.

 Add 2 tbsp of the health mix powder or homemade cerelac mix to 1 cup of water/milk and break the lumps.
 Cook it on low to medium flame for 5 to10 minutes.
 You can add ghee or jaggery too.
 Once the porridge is cooked, it starts coming off from the edges of the cooking utensil and becomes thicker.
 A nice aroma also comes.
 Adjust the consistency by adding boiled water or milk and serve according to the baby’s preference.

 For the frequently asked questions on homemade cerelac for babies and the step by step pictorial instruction on how the make the sathu maavu porridge, please read the article Everything About Homemade Cerelac for Babies You Need to Know.

 Hope you now got an idea on how to make cerelac powder at home.
 Though the process of making sathu maavu is strenuous and requires great patience, it is worth all the efforts.
 It gives the best nutrition for your kids minus the preservatives and artificial flavours.

-Kindly spread a word about this helpful article by sharing it in your Facebook and Twitter accounts.
+Kindly spread the word about this helpful article by sharing it on your Facebook and Twitter accounts.